MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers.png "Customer profiles")

-In order to view more customers profiles, move to the next profiles page using the button shown below in red.
+In order to view more customers profiles, move to the next profiles page using the buttons at the bottom of the page.

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers2.png "Customer profiles")